 On 20-21 May, the edition of OECD Forum – celebrating its 20th anniversary – focuses on a World in EMotion, resonating a time of great societal, economic and political change, upheaval and disruption, amplified by the dual forces of globalisation and digitalisation.
 This year Forum, brings together stakeholders from all sectors in society, from government to business, trade unions, civil society, academia and media, to discuss social change in a time of digitalisation and globalisation.

 The Forum aims to explore ways to transform these increasing expressions of uncertainty – result of the worst economic, financial and social crisis of our lifetimes – into collective commitment for positive action.
-WPL’s Discovery Lab session on the Reykjavik Index for Leadership delves into the added value of providing evidence in such an endeavour.
+WPL’s Discovery Lab session “Talk Together –Reykjavik Index for Leadership: Do People Prefer Women or Men as Leaders?” delves into the added value of providing evidence in such an endeavour.

-The speakers at the session will be WPL President and Founder Silvana Koch-Mehrin and Nadia Calviño, Minister of Economy and Business of Spain.
-The session’s facilitator will be Tatyana Teplova, Head, Governance for Gender, Justice and Inclusiveness, OECD.
+The speakers at the session are WPL President and Founder Silvana Koch-Mehrin and Nadia Calviño, Minister of Economy and Business of Spain.
+Tatyana Teplova, Head, Governance for Gender, Justice and Inclusiveness, OECD facilitates the session.

 Read more about the index here.

 For more information about the OECD Forum, click here.